 No, Spain hasn't annexed Tangiers, but as it's just half an hour by boat from Tarifa, it may as well be in Andalusia in terms of your trip planning.
-If you are visiting Seville, Ronda, Cadiz, Jerez or Tarifa, I'd recommend visiting Tangiers over, say, Malaga.
-For that reason, I think it deserves to be on this list.
+If you are visiting Seville, Ronda, Cadiz, Jerez or Tarifa, Tangiers is certainly worth a visit.

 What to Do in Tangiers

 Hopping over to Tangiers from Andalusia is easy to way to not only add in another country but another continent to your vacation.

 But box ticking shouldn't be your main reason for visiting somewhere.
 Tangiers, though not Morocco's most interesting cities (Fez and Marrakech take that prize), is a city with a vast amount of heritage.
 It's cleaned up its act in recent years and how has a fine souk, much like the ones you'd see in other cities in Morocco.

 Day Trip, Stay The Night or Base Yourself in Tangiers?